Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 • suspicion of strangers, making the dog an excellent guard;

-• decisiveness and determination, allowing to drive the pursued prey;
+• determination and purposefulness, allowing you to drive the pursued prey;

 • loyalty to the owner;